athowes/multi-agyw/README.md

 Code for the paper Howes *et al.* "Spatio-temporal estimates of HIV risk group proportions for adolescent girls and young women across 13 priority countries in sub-Saharan Africa" ([PLOS Global Public Health](https://journals.plos.org/globalpublichealth/article?id=10.1371/journal.pgph.0001731))

+> [!NOTE]
+> This work has now been extended to include males, as well as additional countries.
+See the UNAIDS Sub-national HIV Estimates in Priority Populations (SHIPP) [tool](https://hivtools.unaids.org/shipp/).

 ## Summary

 New HIV infections are disproportionately common in adolescent girls and young women (AGYW).